Petr Nouza

 Petr Nouza (born 9 September 1998) is a Czech professional tennis player who specializes in doubles.
-He has a career high ATP doubles ranking of world No. 56 achieved on 28 July 2025.

-Nouza has won two ATP Tour and 10 ATP Challenger doubles titles.
-He also has a career high singles ranking of No. 536 achieved on 5 August 2019.
+He has a career high ATP doubles ranking of world No. 36 achieved on 14 September 2026 and a career high singles ranking of No. 536 achieved on 5 August 2019.
+Nouza has won three ATP Tour and 10 ATP Challenger doubles titles.
+He is the current No. 3 Czech ATP doubles player.

 Career

 He won his maiden Challenger at the 2023 Oeiras Indoors with Victor Vlad Cornea.

 He made his Grand Slam debuts in doubles at the 2024 Australian Open with Jiří Lehečka and at the 2024 French Open as an alternate pair with Luis David Martínez.

 Partnering with Patrik Rikl, Nouza was runner-up in the doubles at the 2024 Stockholm Open, losing to top seeds Harri Heliövaara and Henry Patten in the final.

 Partnering with Rikl, they made their Grand Slam debut as a team at the 2025 Australian Open.

 At the 2025 Grand Prix Hassan II Nouza and Rikl defeated top seeds Hugo Nys and Édouard Roger-Vasselin in the final in straight sets to win their maiden ATP Tour title.

 In May, they made their debut as a team at the 2025 French Open and then at 2025 Wimbledon Championships where they reached the third round.

 They won their second title at the 2025 Generali Open Kitzbühel where they defeated Neil Oberleitner and Joel Schwärzler in the final.